Kumassy/ownserver-client-gui/docs/games/minecraft.markdown

 Select Minecraft and click *NEXT*.
 ![](../img/minecraft/step_selectgame.png)

 Click *SELECT FILE* and open the `server.jar` file you have just downloaded.
 You will see the path to `server.jar`.
+Then, click *START* to launch Minecraft Server.
 ![](../img/minecraft/step_confgame_start.png)

-Then, click *START* to launch Minecraft Server.
+Tap *NEXT*.
 ![](../img/minecraft/step_confgame_next.png)

 Clicking Start will publish your game server to the Internet!